Like to know

 General

 There are some settings that can be made to control GoldPriceOne behaviour.
-Those settings are the update interval, whether the app should be started at login automatically, if you would like to be able to access the app via the menubar and if the app should run as a background app.
+Those settings are the update interval, whether the app should be started at login automatically, if you would like to be able to access the app via the menubar.

 Store

-To upgrade GoldPriceOne from the FREE to the PLUS version you simply need to click the BUY button.
-This is a secure an convenient way to subscribe subscribe on a monthly basis.
+To upgrade GoldPriceOne from the FREE to the PLUS version you simply need to click one of the two subscription buttons.
+This is a secure an convenient way to subscribe on a monthly or annual basis through the Mac App Store..

 Rate

-if you like the GoldPriceOne app, we would be very happy about a Mac App Store rating or a review.
+If you like GoldPriceOne, we would be very happy about a Mac App Store rating or a review.

 Using GoldPriceOne

-Once started GoldPriceOne will fetch the current spot market price automatically.
+Once started the app will fetch the current spot market price automatically.
 This will usually be the price in US Dollars, as it's the standard currency used by the spot market.

-The main window has four sections.
+The main view is splitted into three sections.
 On top the current price for one ounce of gold will be shown.
-Below that there is the currency selector followed by the alloys overview (collapsed) and finally three buttons (refresh, calculator, alerts).
+Below that there is the currency selector followed by the alloys overview (collapsed).

 The GoldPriceOne App connects to our API server at startup and whenever the price needs to be updated automatically or manually.